sethvargo/terraform-provider-filesystem/README.md

 other cloud resources, resolving them at runtime.
 This allows you to read and write files from other sources without worrying about dependency ordering.

+**Q: Is it secure?**<br>
+A: The contents of files written and read are stored **in plain text** in the statefile.
+They are marked as sensitive in the output, but they will still be stored in the state.
+This is required in order for other resources to be able to read the values.
+If you are using these resources with sensitive data, you should encrypt your state using [remote state][remote-state].

 ## License & Author